 This intensive models recommended practices for both synchronous activity in Zoom and asynchronous work in Blackboard.
-Each module will include content posted in Blackboard (Monday) for your review, a Blackboard discussion forum, submission of an online course component (e.g., exam, assignment) for feedback, and a synchronous Zoom session (Friday) every 2 weeks.
+Each module will include content posted in Blackboard (Monday) for your review, a Blackboard discussion forum, submission of an online course component (e.g., exam, assignment) for feedback, and a synchronous Zoom session (Friday).
 Faculty unable to attend the Friday Zoom sessions will be able to watch the recording and complete an alternative work product in Blackboard to receive a Certificate of Completion.

 Instructional designers will be available for individual or group consults throughout and after the intensive.

-Synchronous Zoom sessions will be held on Fridays from 1:30 – 3:00 pm Pacific Time every 2 weeks.
-Recordings of the Friday Zoom sessions will be available in Blackboard within 24-48 hours .
-Activities can be completed asynchronously throughout the 2 weeks.
+Synchronous Zoom sessions are held on Fridays from 1:30 – 3:00 pm Pacific Time.
+Recordings of the Friday Zoom sessions will be available in Blackboard within 48 hours .
+Module activities can be completed asynchronously prior to the Zoom session.
 Faculty can earn a certificate to document completion of the intensive, if they wish.

-The 11-week (6 module) intensive begins the week of August 24, with the first synchronous session held on Friday, August 28 at 1:30-3:00 pm Pacific Time.
-The last session is Friday, November 6th.
-Please note, in order to participate in the intensive, participants must have a valid USC NET ID email address.
+The 6 module intensive begins the week of January 19, with the first synchronous session held on Friday, January 29 from 1:30-3:00 pm Pacific Time.
+The last session is Friday, April 23.
+Please note: in order to participate in the intensive, participants must have a valid USC NET ID email address.

 Week 1: Framing the online environment